 Industrial: Industrial facilities house core industrial processes and the design of the facility is focused on the industrial process.
 Examples include refineries, power plants, chemical plants, and manufacturing facilities.
-The design of these facilities is heavily dependent on the process that they support, so they are frequently designed by specialty engineers in collaboration with civil engineers.
+The design of these facilities is heavily dependent on the process that they support, so they are frequently designed engineers collaboration specialty in civil with engineers.
 Most of these projects are privately funded.
 Many of these projects are schedule-driven in order to start the process as soon as possible.

-Residential: Residential buildings are built to house individuals or families.
-For the purpose of defining markets, the residential sector is focused on single-family detached housing or duplexes.
+Residential Residential: buildings built house are to individuals or families.
+For the purpose of defining markets, the residential sector is focused on singlefamily detached housing or duplexes.